yuriescl/ttm/README.md

 - allow start/stop/rm non-parallel
 - test in pure Unix
 - what is user has no home dir?
-- add doc explaining how processes are tracked
 - add busy interval parameter used in busy loops
 - add timeout to stop(), and also maybe a -9 param to send kill -9
 - add JSON CLI input/output support
-- decide column widths for ls template
 - add --long to ls
 - add support for non-shell commands
 - add logs command
-- add rm -a